influxdata/influxdb-client-js/README.md

-# Influxdb version 2.0 javascript client
+# InfluxDB 2.0 browser JavaScript client

 ## Disclaimer

-This library is a work in progress and should not be considered production ready pre v1.0
+This library is a work in progress and should not be considered production ready pre v1.0.

 ## Usage